Normation/rudder-tests/README.md

 - plugins=all : install all available plugins (you can specify a space separated list of plugins instead)
 - plugins_version=nightly : by default release versions of plugins are installed (ci and ci/nightly are also available)
 - forget_credential=true : to avoid keeping your download credentials on the vm (useful if you are going to export the platform)
-- provider=aws : to instanciate the platform on aws
+- provider=aws : to instantiate the platform on aws see doc/PROVIDERS.md for more details

 Global parameters can be put directly in the Vagrantfile.
 Examples of such parameters: